 Susan J. Moore

 I am proud to represent an institution that makes profound and meaningful contributions to the nursing profession.
-A.ong with the entire faculty and staff, I invite you to discover why we have been empowering leaders for more than 100 years.
+Along with the entire faculty and staff, I invite you to discover how we have been empowering leaders for more than 100 years.
 Join the legacy today!